 Colorado School of Gymnastics has open enrollment, which offers the ability to join at any time.
 There is an annual membership fee of $40 per child, $75/family, and $85/competitive athlete.
 Families with both competitive athletes and recreational gymnasts will pay a total of $120/year in administrative fees.
-These fees are applied to the insurance, enrollment tools and solutions, and other administrative and housekeeping needs.
+These fees are applied to the insurance, enrollment tools and solutions, professional development and training, and other administrative and housekeeping needs.

 Administrative fees are tied to your enrollment date for annual billing.

 Colorado School of Gymnastics is a year-round program with monthly tuition for all participants based on an average of four full weeks per month.
 If there are five weeks in a month, tuition is not increased.
 If there are three weeks in a month, credit is not given.
 You can view our annual calendar of closures here.

 If you enroll in a class during a month, your tuition may be eligible for proration at the per class rate for the remaining classes in that month within the session dates linked above.
 Proration does not apply if you enroll during a time in which there are still 4 weeks of classes remaining on your schedule.
 CSG does not offer credits, refunds, or pro-ration post-factum.
 Your tuition payment reserves your spot in the class, but attendance is up to the student and their family.

 If you are unsure if CSG is a good fit, we do offer a no-obligation trial class that can be scheduled with our front office.
 Should you decide to enroll, your trial date will be your program start date, meaning that trial classes may not be scheduled with delayed start dates or breaks between the trial date and the time in which you intend to join.

 Trial classes are scheduled on a first-come, first-serve basis and cannot be scheduled in classes that don’t currently have openings for ongoing enrollment.
 We require that you trial the class you would intend to enroll in immediately following your trial for the best possible experience for your athlete.